wh-alice/mig_visualstudio/vs/misc/for-loop-control-variable-already-in-use-by-an-enclosing-for-loop.md

 ---
-title: "For loop control variable already in use by an enclosing For loop | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "For loop control variable already in use by an enclosing For loop" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"